A pardon from the King!

 Scripture Reading for April 1st: 2nd Samuel 19-20

-After Absalom’s rebellion had been stopped by his untimely death, David was returning to Jerusalem as King over God’s people.
+Now, after Absalom’s rebellion had been stopped by his untimely death, David was returning to Jerusalem as King over God’s people.
 Shimei was one of the first to greet him.
 He immediately fell at the King’s feet and asked for mercy, confessing his sin and taking responsibility.
-(2nd Samuel 19:16-20) His humble attitude found a receptive heart in the King.
-The sons of Zeruiah wanted to get revenge and had to be rebuked again by the King.
+(2nd Samuel 19:16-20) His humble attitude and progressive actions found a receptive heart in the King.
+The sons of Zeruiah still wanted to get revenge and had to be rebuked again by the King.
 (2nd Samuel 19:21-23) The King granted a pardon to Shimei!
-He understood God’s mercy when he cried out to God for it.
+I believe he understood God’s mercy when he, himself, cried out to God for it.
 (Psalm 51:1-2)